yar18official/admin-panel/README.md

-# admin-panel

-# Project Title
-Professional School Admin Panel
+# Professional School Admin Panel

-# Motivation
-To create a fully functional admin panel for a professional school to track its employees, students, cohorts, and courses.
+A fully functional admin panel for a professional school to track its employees, students, cohorts, and courses.

 # Built with
 * Ruby on Rails